Continued from Sussex Stories 2

 The old system was ended.
 There was mass migration of staff around the university so we could be co-located in departments.
 The sociologists were brought together in one place.
 Interdisciplinary schools were ended and courses that had been lovingly created for them were terminated.
 I managed to save my course on 'The Death of Socialism?' (with a question mark) by persuading the Centre for European Studies and Politics to host it.
 They kindly continued to do so for another 20 years.
 It was a popular, lively course and I loved teaching it.

 Of course, there were reasons for the changes, and I have mentioned previously some of the limits of the interdisciplinary school system.
 Nothing is perfect.
 People were still able to do interdisciplinary work when the university changed to a departmental system.
 But staff no longer rubbed shoulders day to day with academics of many different disciplines.
-Students' experience of other disciplines, and especially of interdisciplinarity (which is qualitatively much much more than multidisciplinarity), was radically curtailed.
+Students' experience of other disciplines, and especially of interdisciplinarity (which is qualitatively much, much more than multidisciplinarity), was radically curtailed.
 Interdisciplinary courses more or less disappeared.
 Sussex lost what made it unique, different, and special and it merged into the homogeneous mass of UK universities, not so easy to pick out as a radical and unusual place.
 It was very sad.
 I didn't know then things would get much worse as the next years rolled on.
+But I also didn't know that as far as structures that support interdisciplinarity go this was not the end of the story.
+I'll come back to that in the last of these Sussex Stories.

 When Blair decided to introduce top-up fees - where students contributed £1000 a year to their fees - I was conflicted.
-I had always felt uncomfortable about working class people funding, through their taxes, what were predominantly middle class students to go to university.
+I had always felt uncomfortable about working-class people funding, through their taxes, what were predominantly middle-class students to go to university.
 It felt like a regressive tax and the grumblings of Sussex Porters on this issue hit home for me.
 So, while unconvinced, I had some sympathy with top-up fees, for these egalitarian reasons.
 Some people said it would be the start of a slippery slope to students having to pay all their fees.
 I was unconvinced this would happen.
-It was not the only political misjudgement I have ever made, showing that academics who specialise in politics should not always be relied on for political analysis.
+It was not the only political misjudgment I have ever made, showing that academics who specialise in politics should not always be relied on for political analysis.

 Leader of the Pack: Head of Department 2002-5